dact-chant/PyCantus/docs/source/development_docs.md

 - `cursus (str)`: Secular (Cathedral, Roman) or Monastic cursus of the source.

 The \* signals that such attribute always has some value (is not equal to `None` or empty string `''`).

+Here we would like to point out the inconsistency in filling the data fields among source databases, about sources this holds even more then about chants.

 #### Functional attributes:
 - `locked (bool)`: Indicates whether the object is locked for editing.
 If True, no attributes can be modified. (functional attribute)